josevitormp/pdsnd_github/README.md

     bikeshare.py

 ### Credits
-Most doubts on how to write some of the code were taken either from python documentation or stackoverflow.com
+Most doubts on how to write some of the code were taken from:
+    python documentation
+    panda documentation
+    Numpy documentation
+    stackoverflow.com